fabiankaraben/docsarchive-dev/content/typescript/5.2/tutorials/asp-net-core.md

 ## Install ASP.NET Core and TypeScript {#install-aspnet-core-and-typescript}

-First, install [ASP.NET Core](https://dotnet.microsoft.com/apps/aspnet) if you need it.
+First, install [ASP.NET Core ↗](https://dotnet.microsoft.com/apps/aspnet) if you need it.
 This quick-start guide requires Visual Studio 2015 or 2017.

 Next, if your version of Visual Studio does not already have the latest TypeScript, you can [install it ↗](https://www.typescriptlang.org/index.html#download-links).